Human Pose Estimation Using Machine Learning in Python

 data.to_csv("dataset3.csv") # save the data as a csv file

-In the above code, we are iterating through the pose images individually, extracting the key points using the blaze pose model and storing them in temporary array ‘temp’.
-After the iteration is completed, we append this temporary array as a new record in our dataset.
-You can also see these landmarks by using the drawing utils present in the media pipe itself.
+In the above code, we are iterating through the pose images individually, extracting the key points using the blaze pose model and storing them in a temporary array ‘temp’.
+After completing the iteration, we append this temporary array as a new record in our dataset.
+You can also see these landmarks using the drawing utils in the media pipe.
 In the above code, I have drawn these landmarks on the image as well as on a blank image ‘blackie’ to focus on the results of the blaze pose model only.
 The blank image ‘blackie’ has the same shape as that of the given image.
 One thing that should be noticed is that the blaze pose model takes RGB images instead of BGR (read by OpenCV).

-After getting the key points of all the images we have to add a target value that will act as a label for our machine learning model.
-You can make the target value for 1st pose as 0 and the other as 1.
-After that, we can just save this data to a CSV file which we will use for creating a machine learning model in the later steps.
+After getting the key points of all the images, we have to add a target value that will act as a label for our machine-learning model.
+You can make the target value for the first pose 0 and the other 1.
+After that, we can just save this data to a CSV file, which we will use to create a machine-learning model in the later steps.

 index